sensu/sensu-docs/content/sensu-go/6.3/sensuctl/environment-variables.md

     parent: sensuctl
 ---

-Sensuctl includes the `sensuctl env` command to help export and set environment variables on your systems.

-{{< code text >}}
-SENSU_API_URL                    URL of the Sensu backend API in sensuctl SENSU_NAMESPACE                  Name of the current namespace in sensuctl SENSU_FORMAT                     Set output format in sensuctl (for example, JSON, YAML, etc.)
-SENSU_ACCESS_TOKEN               Current API access token in sensuctl SENSU_ACCESS_TOKEN_EXPIRES_AT    Timestamp specifying when the current API access token expires SENSU_REFRESH_TOKEN              Refresh token used to obtain a new access token SENSU_TRUSTED_CA_FILE            Path to a trusted CA file if set in sensuctl SENSU_INSECURE_SKIP_TLS_VERIFY   Boolean value that can be set to skip TLS verification
-{{< /code >}}
+Export your shell environment with sensuctl env to use the exported environment variables with cURL and other scripts.

+These environment variables are alternatives to configuration flags like the [sensuctl global flags][4].

+Use environment variables to avoid exposing sensitive information like your access token and other security credentials.
+You can also inject exported environment variables for sensuctl commands in an automation script, such as a container creation script.

-These examples demonstrate how to use sensuctl to export and set environment variables and configure your shell:
+This example shows how to use sensuctl env to export environment variables and configure your shell:

 {{< language-toggle >}}